 How to prepare for PCAT?

 How you study for the PCAT depends on your goals, preferred study style, schedule, and more.
 The best way to study for the PCAT is to find a method that works for you, make a plan, and stick with it.
-You may want to study in a traditional classroom, live online, on your own, or even with a tutor.
+You may want to study in a live classroom online, on your own, or even with a tutor.
 Your PCAT study plan should include reviewing content, learning strategy, as well as realistic, full-length practice.